UniCredit: Geography

 The company has its registered office and general management in Milan.
 The registered office was located in Rome from the date of the merger with Capitalia in 2007, and relocated back to Milan in 2017.
 The registered office was located in Genoa from 1999 to 2007.
 UniCredit's core markets are Italy, Germany, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Hungary, Serbia, Slovakia, Slovenia, Romania, and Russia.
-In 2022, the group announced its intention to leave Russia and is trying to get permission from the Central Bank to sell the business.

 UniCredit Corporate & Investment banking division serves 1,500 multinational corporates and key financial institutions and supports the group’s corporate banking units in delivering services to 600,000 corporate and public sector clients.
 Its International Network spreads over 16 countries worldwide and provides access to a network of 4,000 correspondent banking relationships, covering 175 countries.
 CIB international centers are present in New York City, London, Hong Kong, Singapore, Tokyo, Shanghai, Milan, Munich, Vienna, Budapest, Prague, Madrid, Beijing, Mumbai, Athens, Seoul, Zurich, Hanoi, Abu Dhabi.

 With the goal of fostering trade and investment between Eastern and Western Europe, UniCredit has joined up with Ost-Ausschuss der Deutschen Wirtschaft and the Federal State of Berlin to host the east forum Berlin.

+Business in Russia

+After a Russian invasion of Ukraine on February 24, 2022, UniCredit's Chief Executive Officer, Andrea Orcel, announced in March 2022 that the bank was actively considering leaving the Russian market.
+Prior to the invasion, UniCredit had even considered buying the Russian bank Otkrytie.
+In March 2022, the bank estimated possible losses from exiting the Russian market at €7.4 billion.
+In May 2022, it became known that UniCredit had reserved more than €1 billion for possible losses in the Russian Federation, while still considering leaving the market.

+Later in May 2022, it was reported that UniCredit and Citigroup were considering exchanging assets in Russia.
+UniCredit's position has been that it is unwilling to sell its business at undervalued prices and does not want to face serious financial losses.
+According to the Financial Times, billionaire Volodymyr Potanin's "Interros" was one of the contenders to purchase the bank's business, but UniCredit denied the proposal due to unfavorable conditions.
+Raiffeisen Bank International and UniCredit are the only foreign banks on the central bank's list of 13 "systemically important credit institutions," and are therefore extremely important in the Russian financial system.

+In 2022, UniCredit's total revenue exceeded €20 billion, with more than €1 billion coming from its Russian operations.

+In May 2024, a Russian court authorized the seizure of €462.7 million of Unicredit's assets.

+In April 2022, the European Central Bank issued an order to reduce operations in Russia.
+On June 29, UniCredit filed a lawsuit with the European Court of Justice, demanding that the demands be declared illegal, since its activities in Russia are carried out outside the jurisdiction of the ECB.

 Ownership

-UniCredit is a public company with a free float equal to 100% of the shares outstanding and there are no controlling shareholders or shareholders' agreements.
-The major shareholders (above 3%) collectively represent only 13% of the share capital (3 March 2021):